osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 inserted.
 Usually that is just what you want, bad data is silently ignored that way.

-If you want to check whether the insert acually happened, you can look at the return values of the `insert()` command.
+If you want to check whether the insert actually happened, you can look at the return values of the `insert()` command.
 The `insert()` function actually returns up to four values: